 Print Interface processes print requests received from both remote clients and local users.
-Figure 3 on page 8 shows the steps that occur from the time Print Interface receives a print request until it allocates an output data set on the JES spool.
+Figure 3 shows the steps that occur from the time Print Interface receives a print request until it allocates an output data set on the JES spool.
 An explanation of each step follows.

----- Indicates a TCP/IP network connection.
+- - - - Indicates a TCP/IP network connection.